-Press Release Aiteo invests in Nigerian Soccer
+Press Release: AITEO invests in Nigerian Soccer

 LAGOS.
 26/04/2017 AITEO GROUP INVESTS N2.5B IN THE DEVELOPMENT OF NIGERIAN SOCCER.

 Nigeria’s foremost integrated energy solutions company, Aiteo Group has taken up sponsorship of the Nigerian Football Federation (NFF).
-The partnership will start on May 1, 2017 and will last five years with an initial option of a one-year extension.
+The partnership started on May 1, 2017 and will last five years with an initial option of a one-year extension.

 The deal is the first in-country sports sponsorship for the Energy giant who will be referred to as the “Official Optimum Partner of the NFF”.
 The deal also grants exclusive rights to Aiteo Group and will cover all local and foreign components of the NFF’s financial obligations for the main team which is dissimilar to the recent deal with Zenith Bank.